hasura/graphql-engine/graphql/manual/index.rst

 Hasura GraphQL Engine documentation
 ===================================

-.. admonition:: Hasura platform documnentaion
+.. admonition:: Hasura platform documentation

     This is the documentation section for the Hasura GraphQL Engine.
 If you're searching for the Hasura platform documentation that used to live here, please head to :ref:`Hasura platform documentation <platform_manual>`.